 Women have unique health issues.
 Some of these unique health issues can include pregnancy, menopause, and conditions of the female organs.
-At the Vascular Institute of Virginia, we specialize in treating some of the unique health conditions that can affect the female population.
+At the Vascular Institute of Virginia, we specialize in treating some of the unique health conditions that can affect the female population and impact a woman’s health.

 - Uterine Fibroid Embolization